 - Appliances: Common culprits include hairdryers, faulty water heaters, clothes dryers, and kitchen ranges.

 - Power Tools: Faulty power tool injuries commonly occur on construction sites, in oil and gas, agriculture, landscaping and tree care, manufacturing, roofing, and home renovation.

 - Prescription Drugs: Pharmaceuticals undergo extensive testing before being approved to sell, but adverse side effects are sometimes not discovered until patients take the medication.

 - Food: Contaminated food is considered a defective product, and if you suffer a food-related illness, the parties involved in its chain of distribution can be held liable.

 - Chemicals and Cleaning Products: Burn injuries and poisoning are often caused by improperly labeled household check calls and cosmetics.

 Contact Our Philadelphia Product Liability Attorney

-At Rosenbaum & Associates our team of experienced Philadelphia personal injury attorneys can help get you the settlement you need.
+At Rosenbaum & Associates, our team of experienced Philadelphia personal injury attorneys can help get you the settlement you need.
 Machine specialists and safety engineers are essential to determine the mechanics of the accident and evaluate any safety deficiencies.
-If you or a loved one have been severely injured due to a defective product, call our attorneys for legal questions or a free case evaluation – contact us online or call 1 800 7 LEGAL 7.
+If you or a loved one has been severely injured due to a defective product, call our attorneys for legal questions or a free case evaluation – contact us online or call (215) 569-0200.